sciencecat/sunnymead/README.md

 ### Deploy

-Deploy is made **automagically** by Codeship when new pushes comes:
+Deploy is made **automatically** by Codeship when new pushes comes:

 - **staging**: for staging environment
 - **master**: for production environment